The Tulip Stairs

 Both queens were leading patrons of the arts, with interests including art, sculpture, and design.
 As such, The Queen's House was a royal 'House of Delights': a luxurious retreat for Kings and Queens, a place of pleasure for court favorites, and a thriving studio for artists and craftsmen.

-Indigo Jones was the first English architect to study the ruins of ancient Rome first-hand.
-This direct exposure led him to embrace Renaissance architecture's classical proportions and harmonious geometries, heavily inspired by the works of the Venetian architect Andrea Palladio.
+Indigo Jones was the first English architect to study the ruins of ancient Rome firsthand.
+This direct exposure led him to embrace Renaissance architecture's classical proportions and harmonious geometries, which were heavily inspired by the works of the Venetian architect Andrea Palladio.

 Palladianism, a style based on the architecture of the ancient Romans and Greeks as interpreted by Palladio, was introduced to England primarily through Jones.
 Before Jones' ventures to Italy, English architecture was dominated by the Tudor style, characterized by its half-timbering and intricate Gothic details.
 The Tulip Stairs and the entire design of the Queen's House became emblematic of this shift from Tudor Gothic to classical Renaissance in English architectural preferences., bringing to England a touch of Venetian splendor.